Noelryn/address-book/README.md

 We prepared the back end code together
 We used Yarn for testing

-The styling was done in the html file with Tailwind CSS
+styling was done in the html file with Tailwind CSS